 |Approx. $75,000 upfront per agent, plus software licenses, trunks, and maintenance

 A virtual contact center, otherwise known as a cloud contact center, refers to software deployed via the internet.

 There is no need for a physical installation in your office.
 Agents can access a virtual desktop interface via software and log in using a username and password.

-Choosing from these types of contact centers can look daunting at first.
+Choosing from these types can look daunting at first.
 But figuring out what you need is much easier when you dive into your specific use case.

 By providing your customers with a logical way to contact you, rather than phoning and getting through to random staff, their queries get answered faster and by the right people.

 One example of proactivity in contact centers is auto attendants, which provide automated options for callers to choose from.